mozilla/gecko-dev/browser/components/asrouter/docs/remote_cfr.md

 ```

 **2. Create/Update/Delete CFR entries**

-> The messages can also be created manually using the [admin interface](https://settings.dev.mozaws.net/v1/admin/).

 In following example, we will create a new entry using the REST API (reusing `SERVER` and `BEARER_TOKEN` from previous step).